pignoniG/cognitive_analysis_tool/ReadME.md

 Pre-processing of the world video is required to improve the analysis of the visual stimuli, the script will go trough the video to identify the area around the gaze of the subject.
 So that the algorithm can evaluate to what the eye was actually adapting (as opposed to a more vague average luminance in front of the participant).

 To pre-process the world video, select the **Recording folder** pressing the relative button, step(b) in the interface.
-Then press **Analize World Video** to start.
+Then press **Analyse World Video** to start.
 If you wish to see how the algorithm is interpreting the area around the gaze select "Show Video Analysis", but consider that the process will run slower.
 Press "q" at any moment to abort the analysis.

 A outputFromVideo.csv file will be saved inside the the recording folder.